-It is essential that participants organize themselves so that they can attend all four course days from 09:00 - 18:00!
-If someone is unable to attend all or part of ONE of the course days due to illness, this person may exceptionally continue with the course provided that this person has sent a written notice and an official Swiss medic certificate issued by a Swiss doctor or medical service to the course teacher and the WTI office 24 hours prior to that course day.
-In addition, this person will have to prepare all the missed material, i.e. read the corresponding mandatory and non-mandatory background reading before the next course day.
-Of course, this person must also write the assigned paper, which is due after course day 3 and before course day 4.
-If someone does not write this paper by the due date, that person will receive a grade of 1 (fail grade) for the course.
+It is crucial that participants organize themselves in such a way that they can follow all four course days from 09:00 - 18:00!
+If somebody is missing partly or fully on ONE of the course days because of being ill, this person can exceptionally continue to follow the course on the condition that this person has send a written information to the course teachers and the WTI secretariat prior to that course day.
+Moreover, this person has to prepare all the missed material, i.e. has to read the corresponding compulsory AND non-compulsory background reading before the next course day.
+It goes without saying that this person needs to write the set paper, which has to be written after course day 3 and has to be handed in before course day 4.
+If somebody does not write this paper within the set time limits, this person will not get any grade for the course.

-If someone is absent for more than one day of the course, it makes no sense for that person to write the position paper (between days 3 and 4).
-In consequence, that person will receive a grade of 1 (fail grade) for the course, since the entire course is only four course days long, and therefore 50% of the course is missed.
+If someone is absent for more than one course day, then it makes no sense to have that person write the position paper (between day 3 and 4).
+In consequence, this person will NOT get a grade, since the entire course only goes for four course days and thus 50% has been missed.

-If someone is absent for any reason other than illness or without a prior written excuse, that person will receive a grade of 1 (fail grade) for the course and will NOT be allowed to continue in the course, as attendance at all four classes is mandatory.
+If somebody is missing for another reason than illness or without any prior written excuse, this person can NOT continue the course because the participation in all four classes is mandatory.

-Compulsory reading (to be read before the 1st course day)
+Compulsory reading material (to be read before the 1st course day)

-Roy J. Lewicki, Bruce Barry and David M. Saunders, Essentials of Negotiation, 7th International Edition 2020, New York / McGraw-Hill, ISBN: 9781260570458 (note: the International Edition of the book is a condensed version of the main text, Negotiation, 8e, and is significantly less expensive).
-The book can be ordered from Orell Füssli.
+Roy J. Lewicki, Bruce Barry and David M. Saunders, Essentials of Negotiation, 7th International Edition 2020, New York / McGraw-Hill, ISBN: 9781260570458 (note: the International Edition of the book is a condensed version of and considerably cheaper than the standard edition, Negotiation, 8e.).
 Several examples of this book are available at the WTI library, too.

-This book explores the major concepts and theories of negotiation psychology and the dynamics of interpersonal and intergroup conflict and resolution.
-Participants are encouraged to read the whole book (it's an interesting, informative book and easy to read); in any case, they must have read at least chapters 1 -4 and 10-12 before course day 1.
+This book explores the major concepts and theories of the psychology of negotiation, and the dynamics of interpersonal and inter-group conflict and its resolution.
+Participants are encouraged to read the whole book (it's an interesting book and easy to read); in any case, they must have read at least chapters 1 -4 and 10-12 before course day 1.